jwnextopia/competencies/competencies/linux.md

 You can explain basic security on linux.

-You know why it's dangerous to use root and sudo.
+You know why it's dangerous to run things as root, or use sudo.

-You can write simple scripts that take parameters.
+You can write a simple bash scripts that take parameters.

 You can open up a tunnel and use it to hit a remote service from the browser.